ucsb-cs16/s20/_lab/lab01.md

 The reason this happens is because the autograder needs to compile all the programs before it can start running its tests.

+## Copying files from CSIL to your local machine using FileZilla or `scp` (you're not required to use CSIL for any labs, though)

+If you're hardcore and edited your files on CSIL instead of your local machine, here's a video about using FileZilla to copy them onto your local computer: <https://youtu.be/oxltWjYyc5w>.

+There's also the `scp` command if you're a purist: <https://ucsb-cs16.github.io/topics/csil_copying_files/>

 ## Goals for this lab

 In this lab you will get practice